philippabele/developers-guide-to-linux/02_operation_of_running_systems/070_update_software/071_update_software.md

 ```

 ## Exercice
-Read the man page of apt/apt-get if you want to learn more.
+- Read the man page of apt/apt-get if you want to learn more.
+- Install the web server nginx and remove it completely using `apt`.